developer-zebra/developer-zebra-site/src/devicecentral/2-0/guide/usage/index.md

 ##Notifications

-Device Central displays a notification of the paired peripheral in the Notification bar.
+Device Central displays a notification of the connected peripheral in the Notification bar.
 This notification displays information on the type of peripheral connected and the length of time for the connection.
 This information remains in the notification bar for the duration of the active connection.
 <br>
 	![img](notification.jpg)
 <br>